Tiffanylin21/2022-02-mobile-app-dev-intern-test/README.md

 ## Submit

-Submit your project by replying the interview email with the following information before 23:59:59 2022/02/25:
+Submit your project by replying the interview email with the following information before deadline:

 - The GitHub repo link to your implementation.